Chaosmeister/OtographicRecord/README.md

 Place it anywhere you like.

-# Caution: 1 hour of OA takes up about 1 GB disk space in the ts format.
+### Caution: 1 hour of OA takes up about 1 GB disk space in the ts format.
+So about 2½ GB per Episode.